Fighting Fatigue

 Junk Food

 As the saying goes, ‘you are what you eat’ and if you are eating foods that are known to have a detrimental impact on your energy levels and which are responsible for causing a feeling of daily sluggishness, then this will continue unless changes are made.
 Junk food is a real enemy to energy levels and is a big contributing factor for feeling fatigued.
-Junk food can be defined as foods that are high in calories, but offer little or no nutritional value and are often high in sugar, fat and/or salt.
+Junk food can be defined as foods that are high in calories, but offer little or no nutritional value and are often.
 With many people professing to have over indulged in these types of food during lockdown, it is no wonder energy levels are at a huge low right now.

 Eating high sugar foods or snacks may give you a quick boost in energy, but will soon leave you feeling sleepy, as these foods will quickly spike your blood sugar levels, which will then just as quickly come crashing down again leaving you feeling lethargic.
 If you need to snack between meals then snack on nuts, seeds, vegetables (with some tasty dip), or foods high in protein.
 Even a little bowl of porridge makes a great healthy snack - who said porridge was just for breakfast!!